-A Store Manager and team may have limited impact on how many potential customers walk through their doors on a given day, but they certainly have tremendous impact on the shopping experience.
+A Store Manager and team may have limited impact on how many potential customers walk through their doors on a given day, but they certainly have a tremendous impact on the shopping experience.
 Ultimately this experience should convert those shoppers into buyers.
-(Refer to the articles by my colleague Andrew Taylor here for more detail on the “New Reality” for retail.)
-To maintain performance when store traffic is down, conversion must increase!
+We discuss the new realities of the buying cycle at length in our three-part series, but one of the key points is that to maintain performance when store traffic is down, conversion must increase!

 Once the baseline conversion rate has been calculated, it is easy to derive the potential sales lift that can be realized by an increase in the conversion rate.
 For large-scale retailers, even a 1 percentage point increase can translate into hundreds of millions of dollars of top-line impact.

-Best practices would drive a series of actions to execute when this occurs.
+Best practices would suggest a series of actions.
 Typically, the first may be to offer an in-store alternative.
 Do you have the same item in a different color?
 Is there a similar item you can show to the customer?
 The goal is the save the sale by selling what is available.

 Most retailers have processes like the ones mentioned above, but normally lack visibility to how often those options are being offered to their customers.
-Failing to measure the delta in conversion when these actions do and do not occur risks failing to drive behaviors that will ultimately delight the customer and save the sale.
+By measuring the delta in conversion when these actions do and do not occur retailers can better drive behaviors that will ultimately delight the customer and save the sale.

-Many retailers do not track and know how often their customers receive service experience.
-The difference in conversion when this occurs is significant compared to when it does not.
-Even a behavior as simple as greeting a customer has proven to have an impact on conversion, yet when measured most retailers are surprised by how many customers are not even being greeted.
+Many retailers do not track touchpoints across the customer experience.
+The difference in conversion when some degree of service occurs compared to when it doesn’t is significant.
+Even a behavior as simple as greeting a customer has proven to impact conversion, yet when metrics like this are measured, most retailers are surprised by how many customers are not even being greeted.

-Depending on the type of retailer, studies have shown a dramatic increase in conversion when your sales associates can get a customer to interact with the product.
-This can be as simple as getting the customer into a fitting room or to try on a pair of shoes.
-Why do we think Costco has so many sampling stations?
-In our experience, this is a behavior that is best achieved organically by first engaging with the customer.
-Once again, how are you measuring how often this occurs?
+Depending on the type of retailer, studies have shown a dramatic increase in conversion when sales associates can get a customer to interact with the product.
+This can be as simple as getting the customer into a fitting room or helping them try on a pair of shoes.
+Why does Costco have so many sampling stations?
+It’s a simple, yet powerful, process improvement.

-- To enable the store to execute on the behaviors described above you must create effective schedules.
+To enable the store to execute the behaviors described above you must create effective schedules.

-- The goal of scheduling is to get the right employee scheduled in the right place at the right time.
-Best practice is to leverage technology, along with a great process, to create a schedule based on analytics that matches labor to workload in the store.
-If your store is under-staffed during peak selling days or peak times of the day, conversion will be negatively impacted.
-In addition to poor conversion, you will also be providing a sub-optimal shopping experience.
-Conversely, this often leads to over-staffing during slower periods of the week thus bleeding payroll.
+The goal of scheduling is to get the right employee scheduled in the right place at the right time.
+Among the best practices to follow is leveraging labor management system technology, along with a great process, to create a schedule based on analytics that matches labor to workload in the store.
+If your store is understaffed during peak selling days or peak times of the day, conversion will be negatively impacted.
+In addition to poor conversion, you will also be providing a sub-optimal customer experience, which further amplifies conversion issues.
+Conversely, this often leads to over-staffing during slower periods of the week, thus bleeding payroll.

 A final note of caution is that focusing singularly on conversion can have unintended consequences as well.
-Conversion is that act of turning a shopper into a buyer.
+Conversion is the act of turning a shopper into a buyer.
 Stores must also pay attention to what the customer buys, not just whether they buy.
-Cross-selling and upselling are critical to making sure the customer gets the solution they need, not just what they ask for.
-Again, this could range anywhere from getting signage and pricing right, to having fully trained specialists available for the customer.
-Conversion is necessary, but not enough to win the retail game in the new reality.
+Cross-selling and upselling are crucial aspects of the customer experience as well.
+Theyre critical to making sure the customer gets the solution they need, not just what they ask for.
+This ranges anywhere from getting signage and pricing right, to having fully trained specialists available for the customer.
+Conversion is necessary, but focusing on it is not enough on it’s own to win the retail game in the new reality.

-To compete and win in the new retail era, new strategies must be developed and executed.
+To compete and win in the new retail era, new strategies must be constantly developed, executed and measured.

 These strategies need to include:

-All the above will ultimately result in improving the success rate of converting your shoppers into satisfied buyer, but ultimately an effective performance management program is crucial to drive sustainable results.
-More on that in a later blog…
+All the above will ultimately result in improving the success rate of converting your shoppers into satisfied buyers, but an effective performance management program is crucial to driving sustainable results.